System-theoretic Analysis and Controller Design for PDEs - A formal Approach based on Differential Geometry

 B. Kolar, H. Rams, M. Schöberl: Application of Symmetry Groups to the Observability Analysis of Partial Differential Equations, Proceedings of the 23rd International Symposium on Mathematical Theory of Networks and Systems (MTNS), pp. 247-254, 2018, arXiv

-T. Malzer, H. Rams, M. Schöberl: Energy-Based Control of Nonlinear Infinite-Dimensional Port-Hamiltonian Systems with Dissipation, Proceedings of th 57th IEEE Conference on Decision and Control (CDC) 2018 (accepted), preprint
+T. Malzer, H. Rams, M. Schöberl: Energy-Based Control of Nonlinear Infinite-Dimensional Port-Hamiltonian Systems with Dissipation, Proceedings of the 57th IEEE Conference on Decision and Control (CDC), pp 3746-3751 2018, arXiv

-B. Kolar, M. Schöberl: Symmetry Groups and the Observability of PDEs, Proceedings Applied Mathematics and Mechanics (PAMM), 2018 (accepted)
+B. Kolar, M. Schöberl: Symmetry Groups and the Observability of PDEs, Proceedings Applied Mathematics and Mechanics (PAMM) Vol. 18, Issue 1, 2018, pamm

-B. Kolar, N. Gehring, M. Schöberl: On the Calculation of Differential Parametrizations for the Feedforward Control of an Euler-Bernoulli Beam, 2018 (submitted), arXiv
+B. Kolar, N. Gehring, M. Schöberl: On the Calculation of Differential Parametrizations for the Feedforward Control of an Euler-Bernoulli Beam, 2018 (submitted), preprint

 Related Publications of the PI: